-Have years of scandal finally caught up with Jacob Zuma?
+Have years of scandal caught up with Jacob Zuma?

 Johannesburg, South Africa (CNN)South Africa's "Teflon President" Jacob Zuma has brushed off an extraordinary number of corruption allegations and scandals in his eight years in office.
-In the ultimate test of his political survivability his ruling African National Committee party publicly demanded his resignation in a "recall" on Tuesday.
+In the ultimate test of his political survivability, his ruling African National Committee party publicly demanded his resignation in a "recall" on Tuesday.

 The recall does not remove Zuma from office, but it does corner him.
 If he doesn't resign, he will face a vote of no confidence in Parliament, which he will no doubt lose without his party's support.